Why we must act

 Calls to Action by DANS Partner HEASC (Higher Education Associations Sustainability Consortium)

-1. HEASC Call to Action for Sustainability in Job Descriptions and Performance Reviews
+1. HEASC Final Call to Action- Sustainability in Job Descriptions and Performance Reviews

 The national trend to include sustainability in all areas of higher education is robust.
 Sustainability is being integrated into planning, operations, procurement, governmental relations, curricular and co-curricular activities, and community partnerships.
 There is now an opportunity to institutionalize this progress.
 We call upon higher education administrators and their department of Human Resources to infuse sustainability principles and practices into job descriptions and most importantly, annual performance evaluations.
 Each faculty and staff member can make contributions to the institution’s sustainability practices, and performance evaluations can encourage their efforts.
 Lead institutions have already moved in this direction, including Arizona State and Cornell University.
 (Presidents and Executive Administrators have supported these endeavors with the assistance of Human Resources and offices of Sustainability.)

-2. HEASC Call to Action for Clean Energy Education
+2. Call to Action for Clean Energy Education (from HEASC)

 Newest Partner Joins DANS